Top 15 Best Festivals In the Philippines for 2023

 Location: Lucban Quezon

-In May, Lucban treats people to a unique harvest festival known as the Pahiyas.
+In May, Lucban treats people to a unique harvest festival called the Pahiyas.
 Residents of the area colorfully decorate their homes with farm produces.
 The display is done competitively, which adds to the glamor of the affair.

 Date: June 28- June 29